miznchimaki/One-Shot-RLVR/README.md

 pip install wandb matplotlib
 pip install huggingface_hub
 ```
+If you are using H100 nodes and see errors like `CUDA error: device kernel image is invalid`, please refer to [this issue](https://github.com/ypwang61/One-Shot-RLVR/issues/22#issuecomment-3066442183) for fixing the problem.

 ### Eval Enviroment
 Our evaluation pipeline for math reasoning tasks is adapted from [Qwen2.5-Math](https://github.com/QwenLM/Qwen2.5-Math).
 The installation commands that we verified as viable are as follows:
 ```bash